conveyal/analysis-backend/README.md

 and AWS credentials to access them, as these do not yet have offline equivalents.

 You can then follow the instructions to get the [frontend](https://github.com/conveyal/analysis-ui) started up.

+You'll also need a MongoDB instance running locally.